iwelch/sylspace/README.md

 * Uploadsave.pm

-fixupcamel.pl* was used to complain about misnamings inconsistenties.  mkurl.pl was used to generate a skeleton for a new url.

 ### ./lib/SylSpace/Model:  The Workhorse.

-* **mkstartersite.t** : usually first program invoked after initsylspace.pl
+* **mkstartersite.t** : usually used only once as the first program invoked after **initsylspace.pl**.

-* Controller.pm : all html drawing
+* Controller.pm : all html-output related utility routines that are used many times over.
-* Model.pm : the main model functions
+* Model.pm : many of the main model functions, excepting Files, and Grades.
+For example, user management, sitebackup, bio, messages, tweeting, equiz interface
 * Files.pm : storing and retrieving homeworks, equizzes, and files
-* Files.t
 * Grades.pm : storing and retrieving grades
-* Grades.t
 * Utils.pm : many common routines (e.g., globbing, file reading, etc.)
-* Utils.t
 * Webcourse.pm : creating and removing a new course, used in addsite.pl
 * addsite.pl  : CLI to add a new site with instructor

 * mkmessysite.t : for playing with functionality.  more extensive than mkstartersite.t

 * csettings-schema.yml  : what course information is required and what it must satisfy
 * usettings-schema.yml  : what biographical information is required and what it must satisfy

-* V4.pm : various scribblings for the next version

 ### ./lib/SylSpace/Model/eqbackend: